 Mariannu: "The maids here wear distinctive long skirts and they provide services reminiscent of what the term 'maid' classically meant before it became a pop subculture icon.
 So for those of you wanting some delicious afternoon tea and cakes, you can't go wrong with Cure Maid Cafe!"

 This isn't a cafe for fun interaction with the maid waiting staff, but a place to soothe your nerves in a calm environment.
-If you think you would be too nervous to strike up a conversation with a maid, but still want to have a taste of what a maid cafe is like, then you don't want to miss visiting this place!
+If you think you would be too nervous about striking up a conversation with a maid, but still want to have a taste of what a maid cafe is like, then you don't want to miss visiting this place!

 The maid staff here are dressed in classic maid wear and trained to provide wholehearted and thoughtful services to guests.
 The long skirt uniform accentuates the maid's dignified bearing, so much so that dining here makes you feel like a true-blue aristocrat!

-The tea here is so fastidiously prepared, it is recognized by the Japan Tea Association as a "Tasty Tea Shop".
+The tea here is so fastidiously prepared, the Japan Tea Association recognizes it as a "Tasty Tea Shop."
 Needless to say, we highly recommend the tea helpings here as well.

 "Cure Lumiere (500 yen, tax excluded)" is an original blend herb tea the cafe is particularly proud of.
 The type and amount of herbs that go into the blend are adjusted depending on the season or guest needs, making it a taste you can only savor during that particular time or season.
 Many order this beverage because of the potential for pleasant surprises it offers.